 With the 5G speeds and low latencies, the IoT will be powered by communications between sensors and smart devices.
-Compared to current smartphone devices on the market, mMTC devices will require fewer resources, since many of these devices can connect to a single base station, making them much more efficient.
+Compared to current smartphone devices on the market, mMTC devices will require fewer resources since many of them can connect to a single base station, making them much more efficient.

 5. When will we see the 5G network?

 So when should you see a 5G network in your neighbourhood?
 This question is a little more challenging to answer than we would like.
 Major US operators are working hard to create 5G networks, but their deployment across the country will take several years.

 It’s also worth noting that each operative has a various launch strategy.
 We mention some details below.
 If you’re looking for smartphones, check out our guide to future 5G phones.